Optimistic {\epsilon}-Greedy Exploration for Cooperative Multi-Agent Reinforcement Learning: Introduction

 \section{Introduction}

-Multi-agent reinforcement learning (MARL) are used to model the interactions between agents and environments.
-Agents perform actions in the environment and optimize their policies to maximize cumulative rewards.
-With the development of deep neural networks, MARL has been extensively utilized in real-world scenarios, achieving significant success in robotic control \cite{lowe2017multi}, autonomous driving \cite{shalev2016safe}, traffic light control \cite{kolat2023multi} and recommendation systems \cite{gao2023cirs}.
+Reinforcement learning (RL) is a paradigm for modeling the interaction between agent and environment, attracting extensive attention in recent years.
+Under this paradigm, an agent interacts with the environment through trial and error, optimizing its policy to maximize cumulative rewards.
+Powered by the development of deep neural networks, RL has demonstrated remarkable potential in complex tasks such as autonomous driving \cite{wang2021decision}, computer games \cite{liu2025aligngap}, and recommendation systems \cite{gao2023cirs}.

+However, conventional single-agent RL algorithms encounter significant limitations in real-world scenarios such as multi-robot control \cite{lowe2017multi} and multi-player computer games \cite{shmakov2019colosseumrl}, as these situations require algorithms to consider the interaction between multiple agents.
+This critical gap has driven the rapid development of Multi-Agent Reinforcement Learning (MARL) \cite{albrecht2024multi}, which extends RL algorithms to multi-agent environments.
+In fully cooperative MARL, the objective is to maximize a shared cumulative reward through teamwork, requiring agents to strategically coordinate their actions.
+To achieve this, Centralized Training with Decentralized Execution (CTDE) has emerged as a widely adopted paradigm \cite{amato2024introduction}.
+CTDE enables agents to learn cooperative policies by leveraging global information during centralized training, while enabling decentralized execution after training by conditioning the policies only on the agents' local observations.

-Meanwhile, MARL has been widely explored under the paradigm of Centralized Training with Decentralized Execution (CTDE).
-Among the various approaches in CTDE, value decomposition methods are extensively adopted due to their effectiveness in computing a global value estimation based on the joint actions of all agents during training, while enabling decentralized decision-making throughout the process of execution.
-To ensure consistency between centralized training and decentralized execution, these algorithms require that the joint action maximizing the global estimation matches the combination of each agent's locally optimal actions \cite{son2019qtran}, known as the Individual Global Max (IGM) condition.
-Most algorithms satisfy this constraint by aligning local and global estimations via monotonic aggregation functions.
-For instance, VDN \cite{sunehag2017value} takes the sum of local estimations as global estimation, and QMIX \cite{rashid2020monotonic} uses a monotonic hyper-network with positive parameters to meet this requirement.
+Among the various approaches in CTDE, Value Decomposition (VD) simplifies complex multi-agent coordination by factorizing a global action-value function into individual local components \cite{sunehag2017value}.
+To ensure consistency between global function and individual components, the joint action maximizing the global estimation is required to match the combination of each agent's locally optimal actions \cite{son2019qtran}, known as the Individual Global Max (IGM) condition.
+Conventional VD algorithms typically satisfy this constraint by aligning local and global estimations via monotonic aggregation functions.
+For instance, VDN \cite{sunehag2017value} uses the sum of local estimations as the global estimation, while QMIX \cite{rashid2020monotonic} employs a monotonic hypernetwork with non-negative parameters to meet this requirement.